-The Sippo Valley Trail extends from Dalton to Massillon, Ohio, a span of 10 miles in length.
-The trail surface changes from asphalt to fine crushed stone, then back to asphalt as it nears Massillon.
-A road bike can easily navigate the crushed stone section, but conditions were dry during our ride, so we weren't able to determine if water might pond here after a rain.
+The Sippo Valley Trail extends from Dalton to Massillon, Ohio, a span of about 10 miles.
+The trail surface changes from asphalt to a stone surface, then back to asphalt as it nears Massillon.
+[Scroll past 'Specs & Facts' to continue reading.]

 We started out just west of Dalton and rode into town to Village Green Park where the trail officially starts.
-It begins in front of the restroom facility and literally works its way around the large parking area before exiting the park.
-Instead of "follow the yellow brick road," you simply follow the striped asphalt trail.
+It begins in front of the restroom facility and works its way around the large parking area before exiting the park.

-After you leave the park and cross East Main Street the trail becomes a wide bike lane along Freet Street.
-The path then bends its way around a water works station and a couple of commercial sites before heading off into rural countryside.
+Aa you leave the park and cross East Main Street, the trail becomes a wide bike lane along Freet Street until the street ends.
+There the path begins and turns right and makes its way around a commercial site before heading off into rural countryside.

 Trail signs along the Sippo are quite good.
-Horses are allowed, but buggies are asked not to use the trail.
-Road names are posted at crossings and a small placard even informs you that you're on your way to Massillon when you leave Dalton.
+Horses are allowed, but buggies are prohibited from using the trail.
+Road names are posted at crossings and a small sign informs you that you're on your way to Massillon as you leave Dalton.

-The Sippo twists and turns its way out of Dalton, then straightens as a creek makes its way alongside.
+The trail soon straightens as a creek makes its way alongside.
 Foot paths that connect with neighborhood streets attest to the popularity of this pathway with local residents.
 We passed a number of folks on the trail during our visit.

 There are mile marker posts every 1/2 mile.
-At Deerfield Road, about 2.8 miles from Dalton, the trail turns to fine, crushed gravel.
-A slightly narrower asphalt surface picks up again around the 7.8 mile point and leads you into Massillon.
+At Deerfield Road, about 2.8 miles from Dalton, the trail turns to gravel.
+An asphalt surface picks up again around the 7.8 mile point and takes you into Massillon.

-The Sippo Trail is mostly flat, but you will encounter a short, but very steep climb up to 17th Street in Massillon, just before descending into Lincoln Park.
+The Sippo Trail is mostly flat, but you will encounter a short, steep climb up to 17th Street in Massillon, before descending into Lincoln Park.

 Mile markers on the Sippo Valley Trail count down to "0" at trail's end in Massillon, while mile markers on the towpath count down to "0" at Lake Erie.